How to Build a Positive Doctor-Patient Relationship for Bipolar Disorder

 The relationship is a 2-way street

-I know it's unfair to put the work of having a positive and effective doctor-patient relationship on your shoulders – after all, you are the one with the illness, and there are 2 people in the relationship.
+I know it's unfair to put the work of having a positive and effective doctor-patient relationship on your shoulders – after all, you are the one with the illness, and there are 2 people in the partnership.
 But, unfortunately, sometimes it does fall to us to make it work.
 We have the most to lose when things go wrong.

 Finally, if you can’t make the doctor-patient relationship work, no matter what you do, try to get a new doctor.
 As I said, your doctor and you form a team that fights the illness.
 You will never be as successful fighting the illness alone as you will with another person on your side.